nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 KRKNWK-17860: QSPI assert occurs when performing DFU in the Sidewalk application mode The DFU must be performed only in the DFU mode.
-  The DFU Bluetooth service can be used in the Sidewalk mode, however, using it leads to assertion failure, resulting in a Zephyr fatal error.
+  The DFU *Bluetooth®* service can be used in the Sidewalk mode, however, using it leads to assertion failure, resulting in a Zephyr fatal error.

 .. rst-class:: v2-5-2 v2-5-1 v2-5-0